 Behavioral Economics, Market Interactions, and Economic Policy

-interpret and critically assess theoretical and empirical studies at the intersection of economics and psychology.
+- Critically assess theoretical and empirical studies at the intersection of economics and psychology.

-apply behavioral economic insights to theoretical problems and practical empirical questions.
+- Apply behavioral economic insights to theoretical problems and practical empirical questions.

 The course will be based on lecture notes and research papers, as well as selected handbook chapters and survey articles.
 A detailed syllabus with required readings will be provided in the beginning of the course.